Melt blowing

 Melt blowing is a conventional fabrication method of micro- and nanofibers where a polymer melt is extruded through small nozzles surrounded by high speed blowing gas.
 The randomly deposited fibers form a nonwoven sheet product applicable for filtration, sorbents, apparels and drug delivery systems.
 The substantial benefits of melt blowing are simplicity, high specific productivity and solvent-free operation.
 Choosing an appropriate combination of polymers with optimized rheological and surface properties, scientists have been able to produce melt-blown fibers with an average diameter as small as 36 nm.

 History

 During volcanic activity a fibrous material may be drawn by vigorous wind from molten basaltic magma called Pele's hair.
 The same phenomenon applies for melt blowing of polymers.
 The first research on melt blowing was a naval attempt in the US to produce fine filtration materials for radiation measurements on drone aircraft in the 1950s.
 Later on, Exxon Corporation developed the first industrial process based on the melt blowing principle with high throughput levels.
-China produces 40% of the non-woven fabric in the world with the majority produced in Hebei province (2018).
+China produces 40% of the non-woven fabric in the world with the majority produced in Hebei province as of 2018.